Operators must apply to the OGA for relevant consents and approvals to carry out well related activities.

 To apply for consent to drill or side-track a well, the Operator should apply for consent in WONS on the UK Energy Portal.

-All applications for well consents require the following supporting information which can be viewed here.
+All applications for well consents require the following supporting information.

 Applications for Completion Work Approval